What to do if you’ve been experiencing itchy, flakey skin inside your ears.

 Self-help tips to ease eczema in your ears

 Firstly, try not to scratch the area, as this can cause cracks in the skin, leaving you open to infection.
-Wash your ears with warm water each night and avoid any irritants.
+Wash your ears with warm water each night (making sure you dry them thoroughly afterwards) and avoid any irritants.

 Emollients are moisturising treatments that soothe the skin to reduce dryness, cracking and itching.
 They are frequently used to control the symptoms, and tend to come as creams, ointments, lotions or bath additives.

 The right choice for you will depend on your skin and the severity of your symptoms, but in general, ointments are the best for very dry skin (although they’re the most greasy to use).
 Emollients are also useful as a substitute for soap, which can be very drying to the skin.

 If you find emollients are not quite providing the level of relief that you need, topical corticosteroids might be an option.
 These are steroid creams and ointments that are applied to the skin, to help reduce the redness and inflammation during flare-ups.
 The steroids vary in strength.

 Smaller packs of mild steroids can be bought without a prescription.
 For larger pack sizes and stronger doses, as well as creams with other added ingredients to tackle infections, a prescription from your GP will be required.